 Lyne reports that he is missing two documents for Major's meeting with Reynolds, but that when he receives them he'll boil them down into a briefer, single document.

-In this letter, Ian Paisley, Peter Robinson, and William McCrea argue that John Major has betrayed and lied to the Unionist community by signing this declaration, which he believes proves they had been in contact with PIRA.
+Paisley et al argue, in characteristically flowery language, that Major has betrayed and lied to the Unionist community by signing this declaration, which he believes proves they had been in contact with PIRA.
 They evoke the Anglo-Irish Agreement as a reminder of when the Unionist community were taken for granted by the British, and warn against negotiating what with they see as Ulster's enemies.

 Response to Cooke's submission of 9/12/1993.
 Includes SoS comments on the opening statement and briefing